WGLab/HadoopCNV/README.md

 1) *VCF*: this refers to Variant Calling Format.
 You need to check GATK or Samtools or any small variant calling tool for your sampl.

-2) "BAM": this is the alignment file for your sequencing sample.
+2) *BAM*: this is the alignment file for your sequencing sample.

 In general, after you compile HadoopCNV succesfully and setup your Hadoop environment, it is very easy to run it: